why-agency/why-itunes-test-FE/README.md

 - Run the development server with `pnpm run dev` or `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
+- Create a feature branch where you work and commit your changes.

 (You can also use other package manager if you like)